Koverse/documentation/kc-docs/connectionsThirdDraft.rst

 On the Lists page you can click on a List to access it, delete a List (caution: deleting a list is a single click and does not currently require the user to click "OK"), sort the Lists by Name, Type, Owner, Recently Updated, and # of Entities.

 Clicking on a List will open a view of the entities contained in that list.
-This view is configurable and can change based on the entity type associated with the list.

 From the List view you can see the number of entities contained in the List, the entity type in the List, who created the List, when it was last updated, and a toggle to make the List private or public.
 (needs image)